byexamples/byexample/docs/recipes/python-doctest.md

 ```

+`byexample` supports this as well but it also tries to make your life a
+little easier.

 One of the drawback of `doctest` is that if an example fails, the diff
 generated may be hard to debug if the expected output is large and it
-has some ellipsis:
+has some ellipsis.

-This is one example.
+The following is what `doctest` outputs.
 Can you spot where is the difference?

 ```shell
 $ python -m doctest -o REPORT_NDIFF  test/ds/doctest-hard-diff.md	# byexample: +tags